-Consider first the natural inclusion $\iota \colon \wh{W}'_{n} \otimes \mc{H}' \hookrightarrow \wh{\mc{H}}$, which can be composed with the canonical projection $\pi_{\ms{H}} \colon \wh{\mc{H}} \to \ms{H}$.
+Consider first the natural inclusion $\iota \colon \wh W'_n \otimes \mc H' \hookrightarrow \wh{\mc H}$, which can be composed with the canonical projection $\pi_{\ms H} \colon \wh{\mc H} \to \ms H$.

-Reasoning as in Prop.~\ref{prop:surjectivity_coinvariants} (which may be thought of as the case $\wh{W}'_{n} = \mb{C}$) shows this composition is surjective.
-Then reasoning as in Prop.~\ref{prop:kernel_coinvariants} shows the kernel is obtained from the action of meromorphic functions with no poles at $\Set{ p_{1},\dotsc,p_{n-1} } \subseteq \Sigma$, but only (at most) at the point $p_{n}$.
-Hence there is a vector space isomorphism
+Reasoning as in Prop.~\ref{prop:surjectivity_coinvariants} (which may be thought of as the case $\wh W'_n = \mb C$) shows that this composition is surjective.
+Then reasoning as in Prop.~\ref{prop:kernel_coinvariants} shows that the kernel is obtained from the action of meromorphic functions with no poles at $\Set{ p_1,\dc,p_{n-1} } \subseteq \Sigma$, but only (at most) at the point $p_n$.
+Hence there is a $\mb C$-linear isomorphism

-thinking of $p_{n} \in \Sigma$ as a divisor.
+thinking of $p_n \in \Sigma$ as a divisor.

-Now a function with a pole at most at $p_{n}$ is either constant, or its Laurent expansion at $p_{n}$ lies in $z_{n}^{-1} \mf{g} \bigl[ z_{n}^{-1} \bigr] \subseteq (\mc{L}\mf{g})_{n}$, where as usual $z_{n}$ is a local coordinate on $\Sigma$ vanishing at $p_{n}$.
-Hence a coinvariant function is uniquely determined by its restriction to $W_{n} \subseteq \wh{W}_{n}$, and since now poles are not allowed we get the following.
+Now a function with a pole at most at $p_n$ is either constant, or its Laurent expansion at $p_n$ lies in $z_n^{-1} \mf g \bigl[ z_n^{-1} \bigr] \subseteq (\mc L\mf g)_n$, where as usual $z_n$ is a local coordinate on $\Sigma$ vanishing at $p_n$.
+Hence a coinvariant function is uniquely determined by its restriction to $W_n \subseteq \wh W_n$, and since now poles are not allowed we get the following: